r3bl-org/r3bl-open-core/tui/README.md

    in action and play with it.
 The examples cover the entire surface area of the TUI API.
 You can also take a look at the tests in the source as well `tui/src/`.

-2. The design docs and architecture diagrams in the [`docs` folder](https://github.com/r3bl-org/r3bl_rs_utils/tree/main/docs) are a good place to start to get a feel for the architecture of the framework.
+2. This document is a good place to start to get a feel for the architecture of the framework.
 You can get a mental model of how everything fits and what the TUI lifecycle is.

 3. Additionally the [r3bl_rs_utils_core](https://crates.io/crates/r3bl_rs_utils_core) has the
    `tui_core` module which contains dependencies that are used by the `tui` module.
 They include: